AlexMarshall12/AlexMarshall12.github.io/_posts/2016-04-24-manga-learn.md

 I considered adding a luminance feature which shows the lightness of the polygon but decided against considering how rarely a polygon is something other than black or white in uncolorized manga.

 I also considered adding an index feature.
 Since each SVG is built in a layered manner, stacking shapes on top of each other, I figured background objects would have a lower index and be predisposed towards lighter colors.
+However in each manga page, there are several different images in different areas, so its impossible to confirm that the ordering is done consistently across the entire picture in such a manner so I left this out.

+Now, if you look at prior research <insert link>, you will see that a big problem with colorization is averaging.
+The average of the color spectrum is an unfortunate greyish brown and when a model is trying to predict a color while getting punished for wrong choices, it will basically just throw it's hands up and predict the middle of the road average in all cases just to minimize loss.
+We want to prevent this from happening.

 Heres the bigun -